How to Respond to Negative Google Reviews: Templates & Best Practices

 Step 2: Verify the Facts Before Responding

 Before crafting your response, check your records.
 Pull up the transaction, reservation, appointment, or service record if you can identify the customer.
-This does two things: it gives you accurate information to reference, and it may reveal a genuine service failure you weren't aware of.
+This does two things: it gives you accurate data to reference, and it may reveal a genuine service failure you weren't aware of.

 If you can't identify the customer or the complaint doesn't match any records, note that for your response — you'll need to invite them to contact you directly.